sjbennett123/polarlarp/content/current_writeups/unlucky_13/_index.md

 title: Unlucky 13
 Layout: module

 author: Chris Colland
+reviewer: Scott Bennett
 weight: 2
 schedule: saturday early afternoon

-requirements: Open for Business has been ran
+requirements: Open for Business has been ran.

-description: The time has come to reopen the Mausoleum of Fallen Heroes.
-Balor Ironleaf will explain the importance of this Mausoleum and his ancestor dying upon the ground it was built.
-Rumor has it great treasure awaits those who venture the depths…
+description: Balor Ironleaf reopens the Mausoleum of Fallen Heroes and  explains the importance of this Mausoleum and his ancestor dying upon the ground it was built.
+He also explains that great treasure awaits those who venture the depths.
-synopsis:   Balor Ironleaf will take those interested to the Mausoleum of Fallen Heroes and cast a Dwarven ritual he knows in addition to a Purify Earth cantrip to ward off the malicious spirits guarding the entrance.
-The Mausoleum of Fallen Heroes is to be opened as a training ground filled with foes from Stonewood past battles, rumor is a great treasure awaits those who can conquer the final Floor in one attempt.
-It is said that the Mausoleum is a living artifact of the land and may produce items that adventurers need to retrieve for important quests in Stonewood and Woodhaven.
+synopsis: Balor Ironleaf takes those interested to the Mausoleum of Fallen Heroes and casts a Dwarven ritual he knows in addition to a Purify Earth cantrip to ward off the malicious spirits guarding the entrance.
+The Mausoleum of Fallen Heroes is a training ground filled with foes from Stonewood's past battles.
+Rumor is a great treasure awaits those who can conquer the final Floor in one attempt.
+The Mausoleum is a living artifact of the land and may produce items that adventurers need to retrieve for important quests in Stonewood and Woodhaven.
 outcomes:
   - The Mausoleum is reopened and adventuring parties of 6 or less may enter to see how far they can go without exiting.
   - No one enters upon the opening, but the Mausoleum is left standing open for any challengers, nothing can escape it but anyone can enter